 Although board self-assessment is not a requirement under Ohio Revised Code, many boards find that assessing their own work as a governance group serves multiple purposes.
-First, it allows for open discussion about progress made toward district goals and objectives.
-It also gives the board a chance to discuss how they're working together as a team with their superintendent and treasurer, and whether the processes and protocols they've agreed to as a group are working well.
+It allows for open discussion about progress made toward district goals and objectives.
+It also gives the board a chance to discuss how they're working together as a team with their superintendent and treasurer, and whether the processes and protocols they've agreed to as a group are working.

 Board self-assessment can and should be aligned to the same schedule and calendar as that for the superintendent and treasurer.
 Reviewing progress as a board in the summer before setting new objectives for the coming academic year is a timeline that is most beneficial.